EQEmu/eqemu-docs-v2/docs/categories/client-configuration/windows.md

 # Windows

-{% hint style="info" %}
+!!! info
       Be sure to adjust your eqhost file as [indicated for all clients](./).
-{% endhint %}

 ### Generic Connection Instructions

 The are the generic instructions for configuring your client for connection to an EQEmu Server.

-{% hint style="warning" %}
+!!! warning
       Do not launch your EverQuest client prior to making these adjustments, as it will attempt to patch and you will have to reinstall the client from scratch!
-{% endhint %}

 Navigate to your EverQuest client directory and right-click on the eqgame.exe application.